-> In broad terms, structural reform to diversity programs is about (1) changing how law firms select new associates and (2) how they train candidates through their job-related experiences.
-See Henderson, Talent Systems for Law Firms, PD Quarterly (July 2017).
+In broad terms, structural reform to diversity programs is about (1) changing how law firms select new associates and (2) how they train candidates through their job-related experiences.
+See Henderson, “Solving the Legal Profession’s Diversity Problem,” PD Quarterly (Feb.
+2016).
 Talent selection and work assignments/training are the two key areas, and both are incredibly well-suited to designing and testing systems.

 Selection algorithms can help firms understand their success drivers and act on the predictions.
 It’s possible to perform diagnostics to ensure the algorithm’s predictions are equitable.
 Using selection algorithms firms can select the associates who are likely to succeed irrespective of demographics.
 Simply stated, this is how to get more diversity and more commercial success at the same time.